xyz3919/SBHB_Analysis/README.md

 ```
 lightcurve_stat
 ```
-This command will tell us how many quasar has enough imaging epochs and some of thier properties like magnitude and number of epochs.
+This command will tell us how many quasars have enough imaging epochs and the properties like magnitudes and number of epochs.
-It will also generate the file "lightcurves/lc_clean.csv", which will be used as final quasar catalog for the light curve analysis.
+It will also generate the file "lightcurves/lc_clean.csv", which will be used as the final parent quasar catalog for the light curve analysis.

 ## Analyzing the light curves
 Before you run the analyzing program, make sure run the program in background.
 (Take looooong time!, ~3days x 45-core )